amunnezza/ISCDoc/ISC2/PopUp3.md

 ^eb22cf

-> Object  Passive information-related entity (e.g. devices, files, records, tables, processes, programs, domains) containing or receiving information.
-Access to an object (by subject) implies access to the information it contains.
-See subject.
-> NIST SP800-53-R4

-^4aeafa

 >Layered defense - The use of multiple controls arranged in series to provide several consecutive controls to protect an asset; aldo called defense in depth

 ^9bfb75